Nawab Malik arrested by ED: 10 things you need to know about the case

-Senior NCP leader and Maharashtra minister Nawab Malik was on Wednesday arrested by the Enforcement Directorate (ED) and produced before a special court in connection with a money laundering case linked to fugitive gangster Dawood Ibrahim, his aides and the Mumbai underworld.
+Senior NCP leader and Maharashtra minister Nawab Malik was on Wednesday sent to Enforcement Directorate (ED) custody till March 3 after he was arrested by the probe agency and produced before a special PMLA court in connection with a money laundering case linked to fugitive gangster Dawood Ibrahim, his aides and the Mumbai underworld.

 Here are 10 things about the case you need to know:

-* The Enforcement Directorate has sought 14-day custody of Nawab Malik in connection with its money laundering case against underworld don Dawood Ibrahim and his aides.
+* A special PMLA court in Mumbai remanded Nawab Malik to ED custody till March 3 in connection with its money laundering case against underworld don Dawood Ibrahim and his aides.

 * The ED is looking into a Kurla property deal of Malik, among others.
 It is probing a Rs 80 lakh payment by Nawab Malik to Haseena Parkar, sister of Dawood Ibrahim, to acquire a 3-acre land in Kurla.